Koios is a platform for collaboratively solving social problems. Learn how it works and how you can use it to solve the problems you care about

-The team itself should get involved on the ground or they can find peers that can act as proxies.
+The team itself gets involved on the ground, in communities or they can find peers that can act as proxies.
 These proxies are agents that interface between the real world problem situation and the virtual Koios online problem space.

 The contribution of practical hands-on knowledge is important, as people at the local level have a better understanding of the real potential and limitation of their local environment.